Peacemaker & CX Race

 TIPS: The brake hose runs over the top of the aluminum BB cup.
 Removing the cable guide cover underneath the frame makes routing cables much easier.

-The Peacemaker uses a 27.2 seat post and like a much bigger brand whose name begins with a G and ends with a T, our frames are designed around the use of an offset seatpost.
+The Peacemaker uses a 27.2 seat post and a 31.8mm clamp (31.6 works fine).
+Our frame geometry is designed around a 20mm offset seat post.
 However, if you're the long legged/super short torso type then you may want to forget all that and go with a zero offset post.
 Don't worry, we're not super opinionated about seatpost offset.
 Bar tape though, that's another story.

 We recommend using a carbon post over an aluminum post if possible due to negative reaction that can result from the two materials reacting over time.
 To negate post seizure inside the frame, apply a liberal amount of grease starting an inch below the bottom of the seat post collar.
 Around the inside of the seat tube underneath the seat collar apply carbon fiber paste to keep the post from slipping under weight.